Legitblock/hovercraft/hovercraft.rst

 ----

-**Hovercraft!**
+**LegitBlock!**
 ===============

 .. image:: hovercraft.jpg

-The merge of convenience and cool!
+The merge of git and blockchain!

 .. note::

-    A slogan: The ad-mans best friend!
+    slogan: Legitimizing your organization

 ----